HuangJingGitHub/PracMakePert_C-Cpp/README.md

 # C
-The record of some cases in C
+The records of some cases in C. Some cases are from tutorial practice, others may come from development process.